dustinpfister/blog_posts/_posts/lodash_flatten.md

 ## 3 - The lodash \_.flattenDepth method for when there are many levels of nested arrays

-If I have a situastion in which I am dealing with many nested levels of arrays I can use the \_.flattenDepth method that is just like \_.flatten only it accepts a second argument that sets the depth at which flattening is to take.
+If I have a situation in which I am dealing with many nested levels of arrays I can use the \_.flattenDepth method that is just like \_.flatten only it accepts a second argument that sets the depth at which flattening is to take.
 With the normal \_.flatten method only a single level will be flattened, and with the \_.flattenDeep method all levels will be flattened, but with \_.flattenDepth I can control the depth of this.

 ```js
 let grid3 = [